ClemensKohl/dotfiles/README.md

 # Nerd Fonts
 Fonts such as JetBrains Mono and Nerd Font Symbols are required for kitty and nvim.
 They can be obtained from here: https://github.com/ronniedroid/getnf

+# OH-MY-ZSH
+The ./zsh folder contains the custom directory used by [OH-MY-ZSH](https://github.com/ohmyzsh/ohmyzsh).
+When updating oh-m-zsh via `$ omz update` it will not update if the `$ZSH_CUSTOM` directory is symlinked to `~/.oh-my-zsh/custom`.
+Instead it is better to set the `$ZSH_CUSTOM` variable to the dotfiles folder in the `.zshrc` file.
+This is done in the `.zshrc` file shipped in this repository.